oyanzhi/tp/docs/DeveloperGuide.md

 **MSS**

 1. The user types the archive command.
-2. The system validates the client ID.
+2. FinHub validates the client ID.
-3. The system prompts for confirmation.
+3. FinHub prompts for confirmation.
 4. The user confirms.
-5. The system changes the client's status from active to archived in the database.
+5. FinHub changes the client's status from active to archived in the database.
-6. The system displays a success message.
+6. FinHub displays a success message.

     Use case ends.

 **Extensions**

 * 2a.
 The client ID does not exist.
     * 2a1.
-The system displays a message that client is not found.
+FinHub displays a message that client is not found.

       Use case ends.